Command Line Interface (CLI)

 Download the RC file from the site you would like to interact with.
 The RC files are different for each site.

-Select the project you wish to access via Project and Region Menu.
+Select the project you wish to access via Project and Site Menu.

 Download OpenStack RC Script using User Menu by clicking on Openstack RC File v3.

 Run the following command in the terminal:

 The command will not work for Windows users.
 Skip this step and the next step if you are using Windows system.

 Enter your password when prompted.